HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	The answer depends on your experience with StoreKit.
-Here is how I would approach it:
+Here's how I would approach it:

 	>I integrated StoreKit into two applications.
 One was a game that used StoreKit to allow players to purchase new levels and characters, and the other was an English learning app that allowed users to subscribe to a monthly plan that gave them access to unlimited content within the app.